 Recognizing our triggers isn’t always easy and when we do know them, it’s not always easy to control them.
 As I mentioned, heat is a big trigger for me, but even knowing that, I can still let the shower get too warm.
 It doesn’t take a dramatic increase in temperature for me to have issues, which makes it very difficult to control.
 Once our symptoms have been worsened, it’s not always a quick process to get back to the state we were in.
 If I’ve overheated, yes, cooling down may help, but it often won’t work as quickly as it took for the symptoms to come on.
 Usually, spending some time resting is all that will help, which can be very frustrating.

 Understanding common triggers

-Some common triggers of worsening of symptoms: temperature change (too hot, too cold, or even just a change either way), stress, loud noises, getting sick (in general, anything that might ramp up your immune system can be problematic), and lack of sleep.
-Those are some, but remember, MS is a very individualized disease and each person can be affected differently.
+Some possible triggers of worsening of symptoms: temperature change (too hot, too cold, or even just a change either way), getting sick (in general, anything that might ramp up your immune system can be problematic), and lack of sleep.
+Those are some, but remember, MS is a very individualized disease and each person can be affected differently.1,2

 Thanks for reading!

 What would you like to see more of in MS treatment commercials?
 Select all that apply: